 That necessity comes from where America is now.
 As Professor Presser noted in his piece, the rule of law in America is fading quickly.
 Our president, Joe Biden, is one of the most corrupt and lecherous politicians to ever sit in the Oval Office.
-Voter fraud and sundry other issues have brought the American republic to the brink.
+Sundry issues have brought the American republic to the brink.
 Looking out over the short term future, it appears to be a gelid, rocky path past danger rather than a bountiful valley of opportunity.

 But, as long as the Constitution is in place and there are a few brave paladins of the American spirit willing to defend it, the quiddity of our great nation will remain the same.
 As long as there is some way to recover the necessary virtue, all is not lost.

 That’s why The Political Philosophy of James Madison is a book we all need to read right now.
 We need to recover the American spirit that now appears to have been lost in the orchidaceous wealth and denigrated morals of modern America.
 Our national spirit of virtue, individualism, and patriotism must be recovered.